Educational Opportunity Fund

 - Students reside on campus in the University’s residence halls from Sunday until Friday under the constant supervision of specially trained peer counselors, as well as EOF staff.

-An EOF counselor will meet and work with you on a weekly basis.
 Each student is assigned to an EOF counselor who provides academic, career, personal, and financial counseling.
+An EOF counselor will meet and work with you weekly or bi-weekly.
 Students receive individual as well as group counseling.
 The assistant directors and counselors use their knowledge of a student’s particular learning style and preferences to facilitate more effective selection of courses, faculty, and academic support options.

 Transition to college

 The counseling staff also prepares and presents various workshops to facilitate students’ transition to college and support their successful completion of an undergraduate degree.
 Workshops are designed to help you maximize your college performance, covering such topics as developing better study skills, adapting to on-campus living, handling the stress of being a college student, and preparing for exams.